David Healy (footballer): Manchester United

-In 2000–01, Healy was included in the Manchester United squad for their Champions League second group stage match against Panathinaikos on 21 November 2000, but he did not come off the bench.
+In 2000–01, Healy was included in the Manchester United squad for their Champions League second group stage match against Panathinaikos on 21 November 2000.
+However, he did not come off the bench.
 A week later, he made his second appearance for the club away to Sunderland, again in the League Cup; with the score at 1–1 early in extra time, Healy came on for Luke Chadwick, and hit the crossbar, but Sunderland were able to find a winner from a late penalty.
 He made his Premier League debut on 23 December 2000 in a 2–0 victory against Ipswich Town at Old Trafford; he came on as substitute in the 60th minute, and with 10 minutes remaining, he hit the post denying him a debut goal.
 This was his final appearance for United as he signed for First Division club Preston North End six days later, initially on loan to allow him to play against Sheffield United on 30 December; Healy scored the opening goal as Preston took a 2–0 lead, only to end up losing 3–2.
 A permanent move was completed on 3 January 2001, as Preston paid Manchester United a fee of £1.5 million, before Healy signed a four-and-a-half-year contract.

 Preston North End

 Healy made his debut for Preston against Sheffield United on 30 December 2000; he scored after just four minutes in the 3−2 loss at Bramall Lane.
 In the remainder of the 2000–01 season, Healy made 26 appearances for Preston and scored 10 goals.
 He was a virtual ever-present in the 2001–02 season, appearing in 44 league games and scoring 10 goals.
 In the 2002–03 season he was less successful after Craig Brown replaced the departed David Moyes.
 By the end of January 2003 he had made only 23 league appearances but scored five goals.
 Healy joined Nigel Worthington's Norwich City on a month's loan at the end of January.
-In the end he stayed for the remainder of the season, but in thirteen appearances for the "Canaries" he scored only scored past Sheffield Wednesday and Wimbledon.
+In the end, he stayed for the remainder of the season.
+However, in 13 appearances for the "Canaries" he scored only scored past Sheffield Wednesday and Wimbledon.
 Having attempted to sign him from Man United two years previously, Norwich attempted to sign Healy permanently from Preston but were denied by Brown.
 He found his scoring form again in 2003–04, and netted 15 times in 42 matches for Preston.
-For this feat he was given the club's Player of the Year award.
+He was given the club's Player of the Year award for this feat.